ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Service Limit {#service-limit}

-The service limit is a non-negative Integer indicating the maximum amount of activity that the server is willing to accept from what it identifies as the client (e.g., based upon originating IP or user authentication) during a [time window](#time-window).
+The service limit is a non-negative Integer indicating the maximum amount of activity that the server is willing to accept from what it identifies as the client (e.g., based upon originating IP or user authentication) that MAY be constrained by a [time window](#time-window).

 The activity being limited is usually the HTTP requests made by the client; for example "you can make 100 requests per minute".
 However, a server might only rate limit some requests (based upon URI, method, user identity, etc.), and it might weigh requests differently.
 Therefore, quota policies are defined in terms of "quota units".
 Servers SHOULD document how they count quota units.